LG Viewty Smart (GC900)

 The LG-GC900 (known and marketed as the LG Viewty Smart) is a mobile phone manufactured by LG Electronics.
 It was released in June 2009 as successor to the LG Viewty (KU990).
 It features the S-Class UI that was introduced on the LG Arena.
+The Viewty Smart succeeded the LG Viewty.

+Reception

+CNET noted lag and omission when using the on-screen keyboard.